quoid/userscripts/docs/dev.md

 - `cd ./xcode`
 - `xcodebuild`[^1][^2] or build with `Xcode` App

-[^1]: These commands can also be executed directly through the VSCode Run Task.
+[^1]: These commands can also be executed directly through the vscode tasks.
 Please refer to: [/.vscode/tasks.json](../.vscode/tasks.json)
 [^2]: Local setup may be required.
 Please refer to: [Building from the Command Line with Xcode FAQ](https://developer.apple.com/library/archive/technotes/tn2339/_index.html)

 # Xcode